Andrey-Bushman/Revit2017AddInTemplateSet/README.md

 Templates of all projects contain the search engine for searching of the absent assemblies.
 You can use the `AssemblyResolves.xml` configuration file for managing of where is located your absent assemblies.

+The projects created on the base of these templates can be checked by [PVS-Studio](http://www.viva64.com/en/pvs-studio/) static code analyzer.

 Also it contains configurator which can configure the settings of these templates for you and install them on your local machine from their code sources.